nervosnetwork/docs.nervos.org/website/docs/tech-explanation/type-script.md

 In a transaction, when input Cell and output Cell share the same Type Script, the transformation between them must follow the rules defined by that Type Script.

-A typical use case of Type Script is in [User-Defined Tokens](https://docs.nervos.org/docs/concepts/glossary#user-defined-token).
+A typical use case of Type Script is in <Tooltip>UDT</Tooltip>.
 In token issuance, new tokens will be created as new Cell outputs, so a Type Script is required to validate that these new tokens are created adhere to predefined rules.

 Type Script is optional.